Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: Dataset Sample Selection

 We then restricted our selection to galaxies with photometric (or spectroscopic) redshifts within the range of $\approx 4-8$.
 This allowed us, for sources with $\text{F444W} \lesssim 28$~mag, to probe the UV part of the rest-frame spectrum of these sources with the SW bands from NIRCam (probing 0.2 to 0.4~$\mu$m at $z \approx 4$ and 0.1 to 0.2~$\mu$m at $z \approx 8$).

-By applying the above color and compactness criteria, we initially selected 2677 candidates.
+By applying the above color and compactness criteria, we initially selected $\approx 350$ candidates.
 After a thorough visual inspection of each source and its SED from \textsc{eazy} (see \citealt{hainline_cosmos_2024} for more details), we robustly identified 99 photometrically confirmed LRDs (see Figure \ref{fig:sample}).
 This includes 11 sources (marked with a cross) exhibiting LRD-like SEDs that were initially excluded for reasons such as strong emission lines (e.g., the complex H$\beta$ + [O III], which impact the F277W flux at $z\approx 5.5$ and thus the F277W $-$ F444W color), low SNR in the SW bands, incomplete filter coverage (e.g., GS206858, which is missing F150W and F200W), or faintness in F444W.
 These objects were included to account for their red and compact nature.
 In addition, 15 of our photometrically selected LRDs have NIRSpec spectra.
+Interestingly, \citet{zhang_abundant_2025} recently demonstrated that the selection criteria adopted in this work provide a more complete recovery of broad H$\alpha$ emitters with LRD-like SEDs from NIRCam/WFSS data, compared to the methods used in \citet{greene_uncover_2024} and \citet{barro_extremely_2024}, albeit with a trade-off in purity (see Figure 8 from \citealt{zhang_abundant_2025}).

-We show our selection in Figure \ref{fig:sample} and list their IDs and coordinates in Table \ref{tab:sources}\footnote{Throughout the paper, we refer to sources by their NIRCam IDs for simplicity.}.
+We show our selection in Figure \ref{fig:sample} and list their IDs\footnote{Throughout the paper, we refer to sources by their NIRCam IDs for simplicity.} and coordinates in Table \ref{tab:sources}.
 In Figure \ref{fig:mosaic_red_sample}, we present two examples of our selected LRDs where we show the comaparison between the NIRCam SW RGB (F090W, F115W, F200W) and the “classic” RGB (F090W, F277W, and F444W).
 This simple visual comparison reveals that LRDs can exhibit complex morphologies in the UV light, suggesting that \textit{they might not be just a dot}.